Daily mantra - Freedom

 A smile because it is so satisfying to discover each day a little more of the meaning of living as free citizens of the kingdom that Jesus rules.
 We love it but we never really get to the bottom of it.
 The idea never gets old.
 The feeling of joy never wears off.
 The freedom never runs out.

 2. Can I honestly use a mantra like this if I'm not convinced about the resurrection story?

 Not really, but you can live this day experimentally if you are so inclined.
 If Jesus was not brought back into life in his body, it means that his Freedom Declaration is only an ideal, not a fact established by a God-appointed King.
 We can try to live up to great ideals, but it is up to us.

 On the other hand, suppose he was actually resurrected.
 Suppose God set it all up in advance with Jesus as the center of his freedom-bringing strategy for the whole of human history.
 (Such a set-up does not mean the people were puppets.
 The people who sentenced him to death did not later say, "What were we thinking?
 I don't know what came over us when we were did that.
 We were not ourselves."
 No, they could have explained their reasons for doing what they did, and why they would do exactly the same again if they were given a do-over.)

 Suppose God did set it up and Jesus's body did not stay in that stone burial chamber.
 Suppose we really are living in an era of freedom, healing, and deliverance.
 Imagine how your day would be different if you saw yourself as a free citizen of the kingdom of Jesus.
 Then, as far as you are willing, live your day from that perspective and see what happens.

-If you are having a hard time imagining how people live when they see themselves as part of God's "Freedom Strategy," poke around the "Moving with the Freedom Rhythm" section of the site or ask a friend who believes it.
-If you think the resurrection sounds too far-fetched or unscientific, see FAQ here.
+If you are having a hard time imagining how people live when they see themselves as part of God's "Freedom Strategy," see "What life is like for a freedom activist" or ask a friend who believes it.